Flare Key Features

 A snippet is an important file used for single-sourcing that acts sort of like a miniature topic.
 In a snippet, you can insert and format text, tables, pictures, and whatever else can be included in a normal topic.
 We’re not usually talking about single words or phrases; that’s what variables are for.
 A snippet can be inserted into one or more topics throughout your project.
 You can even insert them into other snippets, creating nested snippets.

 The major benefit of using snippets is that you only have to create your content once, rather than having to type the same information in each topic where you want to use it.
 If you need to modify the content of a snippet, you only need to change it in one place and the change is made automatically everywhere that the snippet is added.

-Variables are used for brief, non-formatted pieces of content (such as the name of your company's product or your company's phone number) that you need to use in your project over and over.
+Variables are brief, non-formatted pieces of content (such as the name of your company’s product or phone number) that can be edited in one place but used in many places throughout your project.
 They're especially good for text that might change frequently, such as version numbers and dates.
 Variables are stored in variable sets, which can hold multiple variables.